KaiBLI/IO-Modem/README.md

 ## How it Works
 Traditional “controller-based” modems generally used a microcontroller and a DSP to handle all aspects of modem communication on the device itself.
 Later, so-called “Winmodems” were introduced that allowed for field-programmable DSPs and moved the controller and other functionality into software running on the host PC.
 This was followed by “pure software” modems that moved DSP functionality to the host as well.
 The physical hardware of these softmodems was only used to connect to the phone network, and all processing was done in software.

-D-Modem replaces a softmodem’s physical hardware with a SIP stack.
+IO-Modem replaces a softmodem’s physical hardware with a SIP stack.
 Instead of passing audio to and from the software DSP over an analog phone line, audio travels via the RTP (or SRTP) media streams of a SIP VoIP call.

 ## Usage
 The repository contains two applications:

 slmodemd – A stripped down and patched version of Debian’s sl-modem-daemon package.
 All kernel driver code has been replaced with socket-based communication, allowing external applications to manage audio streams.

-d-modem – External application that interfaces with slmodemd to manage SIP calls and their associated audio streams.
+IO-Modem – External application that interfaces with slmodemd to manage SIP calls and their associated audio streams.

 socat.sh - Script that invokes Socat, connecting 2 modems together and transferring data between them via TCP relay (see [Testing](#testing)).

 After they have been built, you can configure SIP account information in the SIP_LOGIN environment variable for calls over a SIP proxy:

     # export SIP_LOGIN=username:password@sip.example.com
-Next, run slmodemd, passing the path to d-modem in the -e option.
+Next, run slmodemd, passing the path to IO-Modem in the -e option.
 Use -d<level> for debug logging.

-    # ./slmodemd/slmodemd -d9 -e ./d-modem
+    # ./slmodemd/slmodemd -d9 -e ./IO-Modem
     SmartLink Soft Modem: version 2.9.11 Oct 28 2021 16:51:30
     symbolic link `/dev/ttySL0' -> `/dev/pts/3' created.
     modem `slamr0' created.
 TTY is `/dev/pts/3'